MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 ### Cross-device registration (iOS)
 You can also save a passkey in Authenticator from your computer or another mobile device.
+This registration option is convenient if you want to sign in with a passkey on another device and save it in Authenticator on your iOS device.
 This registration option requires Bluetooth and an internet connection for both devices.

-If your organizations restricts Bluetooth usage, an administrator can allow cross-device registration of passkeys by permitting Bluetooth pairing exclusively with passkey-enabled FIDO2 authenticators.
+If your organizations restricts Bluetooth usage, you can allow cross-device registration of passkeys by permitting Bluetooth pairing exclusively with passkey-enabled FIDO2 authenticators.
 For more information about how to configure Bluetooth usage only for passkeys, see [Passkeys in Bluetooth-restricted environments](/windows/security/identity-protection/passkeys/?tabs=windows%2Cintune#passkeys-in-bluetooth-restricted-environments).

 1. Using another device, such as a laptop, open a web browser and sign in to [Security info](https://mysignins.microsoft.com/security-info).